Frequently Asked Questions

 Lab testing plays a crucial role in comprehensive psychiatric care by identifying underlying physiological factors that may contribute to mental health symptoms.
 Thyroid imbalances, vitamin and nutrient deficiencies, hormonal fluctuations, inflammatory markers, and metabolic factors can influence many conditions that impact mood, cognition, and overall well-being.

-Insurance does not typically cover specialty lab tests, including advanced hormonal and metabolic panels.
-Coverage may vary depending on individual insurance plans, so patients are encouraged to verify benefits directly with their provider.
-If a specialty test is recommended, available options will be reviewed together, and full pricing details will be provided before proceeding.
+Insurance does not typically cover specialty laboratory testing.
+Coverage varies by plan, and patients are encouraged to verify benefits directly with their insurance provider.
+If specialty testing is recommended, available options and pricing will be reviewed before proceeding.

 4. Supplements & Nutraceuticals

-Most supplements and nutraceuticals are considered out-of-pocket expenses and are not covered by insurance.
-However, Fullscript offers discounts to make professional-grade supplements more accessible.
+Most supplements and nutraceuticals are not covered by insurance and are considered out-of-pocket expenses.
+When recommendations are made through Fullscript, discounted pricing may be available to help make professional-grade supplements more accessible.

 5. New & Existing Patients